 If you have a kitchen, then more than likely you have a kitchen table.
 And if you have a kitchen table, it is probably one of the most used pieces of furniture in the house.

 This table is used for eating meals, yes.
-But it is also used for homework, a desk to pay bills, an area to play games, a place for cookies to cool, extra jar space while canning, and it can also be a place to have coffee and visit with a friend, or used as a ‘counseling’ desk while having heart-to-heart conversations.
+But it is also used for homework, a desk to pay bills, an area to play games, a place for cookies to cool, extra jar space while canning, and it can also be a place to have coffee and visit with a friend or used as a ‘counseling’ desk while having heart-to-heart conversations.

-The uses for the kitchen table is endless.
+The uses for the kitchen table are endless.
 For all the things you do at your table, it needs to be a place that is comfortable and feels welcoming.
 Try these tips to make your table a perfect place to gather: